GAM-team/GAM/wiki/Vault-Takeout.md

 For `corpus drive`, you can not specify the format of the exported data,

-For `corpus gemini`, `format xml` is the only format of the exported data,
+For `corpus gemini`, `format xml` is the only supported format of the exported data,

 For `corpus groups`, `corpus hangouts_chat`, `corpus mail` and `corpus voice`, you can specify the format of the exported data:
 * `format mbox` - Export in MBOX format, this is the default